ErlanRG/my-dot-files/README.md

 3. Download the latest version of the vimrc and copy it into your home directory.
 4. Change its name to .vimrc
+5. Now, you only need to install the plugins within vim using `:PlugInstall`

 ### Some of the plygins I use:
     * Gruvbox